algolia/algolia-cli-old/readme.md

 ##### Notes:

 - Command duplicates data and extended settings; does not delete or affect source index.
-- When transferring synonyms and query rules: `forwardToReplicas`, `replaceExistingSynonyms`, and `clearExistingRules` params will be set to true.
+- Replica indices and settings not transferred.

 ### 8. Transfer Index Config | `transferindexconfig`